betapop/Beta-MAS-lbe/README.md

 - 20 Added topics!
 - 2 Added goodbyes and 5 added brbs!
 - A compilation of custom music!
-- (Eventually) Added compliments, piano and normal songs, window reacts, minigames (?) and more!
+- (Eventually) Added compliments, piano songs, window reacts, minigames (?) and more!

 ## 🌕 Installation
 Coming soon ☆